Handmade Mother’s Day Clay Flowers (Air Dry Clay Tutorial) 🌷

 the idea 💭

-tulips are my favourite flower, and they feel perfect for spring and mother’s day. the idea was simple: sculpt the flower head from air dry clay, add a stem and leaves, and see if it could become something lovely enough to sit in a vase.
+tulips are my favourite, and they feel perfect for spring and mother’s day. so the idea was simple: sculpt the flower head from air dry clay, add a stem and leaves, paint, seal. one tulip turned into a tulip-and-daffodil pair, and the pair turned into a small bunch that mum has now had on her windowsill for over a year.

-step 1: roll the clay and cut the flower petals
+step 1: roll the clay and cut the petals

 step 2: shape the flower head